AI in Finance

 Dave Sackett: Hyperbots offer several benefits in this area.
 It enables compliance by applying accurate jurisdiction-specific sales tax rates, reduces manual intervention and potential for human errors, and saves time by automating these complex tasks.
 For example, the AI-driven approach identifies and corrects tax errors autonomously, freeing up resources in your finance department for more strategic activities.
 By tracking cumulative purchases, hyperbots can adjust tax treatment based on purchase thresholds, which is particularly beneficial for organizations with high transaction volumes across multiple locations.

 Emily: Got it.
-Thank you so much, Dave, for talking to us about AI-driven sales tax verification strategy, especially in regards to hyperbots and how the various nuances are solved.
+Thank you so much, Dave, for talking to us about the AI-driven sales tax verification strategy, especially in regard to hyperbots and how the various nuances are solved.
 It’s really insightful.
 Thank you so much.

 Dave Sackett: Yeah.
 Thanks, Emily.